xuezier/koa-auto-transfer-header/README.md

 In a Koa server, when a client request is received and an external HTTP request is initiated in the request, the request header initiated by the client is automatically forwarded.

-Also used in a server start from a framework based on Koa.
+Also used in a server started from any Web Framework.

+Support all `http-client` lib based on `http` module.

 ## Installation